 - Tribulus Terrestris

-Unlike other male enhancement supplements such as Maxgenics and PHGH, Androzene claims to use a patented time-release delivery system known as AndroPhase, which slowly delivers the ingredients in Androzene to your body all throughout the day, while also improving absorption.
+Unlike other male enhancement supplements, Androzene claims to use a patented time-release delivery system known as AndroPhase, which slowly delivers the ingredients in Androzene to your body all throughout the day, while also improving absorption.

 According to the manufacturer’s website, Androzene can be taken anywhere from 1-3 times daily, always on an empty stomach.
 The company claims you should feel the effects within 30-60 minutes of ingestion, which last approximately 3-5 hours.
 However, we did locate one response from someone claiming to be a customer service manager at Androzene, who stated that it generally takes 30-90 days for the supplement to “build up in one’s system” and to provide results.
 Which is correct?
 We’re not sure.